-- 2.1 You will be deemed to be making sufficient academic progress in the context of this policy if you have successfully completed your most recent undergraduate study. - As an Apprentice, we will enrol you onto the modules required to complete your apprenticeship qualification.
-Successful completion of study means that we have enrolled you on an undergraduate module at Open University first, second or third level with a value of 30 credits or more on the start date of that module, you remain enrolled on that module until the end date and are not withdrawn from the apprenticeship qualification during that time, and you are awarded credit for it. - 2.3 If you are enrolled on multiple modules in the same presentation, successful completion of one eligible module will mean you will be deemed to be making sufficient academic progress in the context of this policy, as per the definition in Section 2.2, even if you do not successfully complete the remaining module(s). - 2.3 Your eligibility to request a postponement of an examination or submission of an examinable component will require the consent of your Employer and/or Funding Provider, and APDM (or equivalent contact).
-This may have implications on your ability to continue with the Apprenticeship Programme.
-If you postpone an examination or submission of an examinable component and/or receive a 'Fail: Resit' or 'Fail: Resubmission' result and are subsequently awarded credit for either the postponed module or following your resit or resubmission, you will be considered to have successfully completed your study in the context of this policy, as per the definition in Section 2.2. - 2.4 You will be deemed not to be making sufficient academic progress as per the definition in Section 2.2 if you have not successfully completed three consecutive modules as part of your undergraduate study. - 2.5 You will be considered to have not successfully completed a module if you have been withdrawn from the Apprenticeship Programme, or you are deferred from the module after it begins, or if you receive a fail result for the module in either your first attempt or a resit or resubmission attempt.
-Your APDM (or equivalent contact) will contact both you and your Employer if you have failed one undergraduate module,
+- 2.1 You will be deemed to be making sufficient academic progress in the context of this policy if you have successfully completed your most recent undergraduate study. - 2.2 As an Apprentice, we will enrol you onto the modules required to complete your apprenticeship qualification.
+Successful completion of study means that we have enrolled you on an undergraduate module at Open University first, second or third level with a value of 30 credits or more on the start date of that module, you remain enrolled on that module until the end date and are not withdrawn from the apprenticeship qualification during that time, and you are awarded credit for it. - 2.3 If you are enrolled on multiple modules in the same presentation, successful completion of one eligible module will mean you will be deemed to be making sufficient academic progress in the context of this policy, as per the definition in Section 2.2, even if you do not successfully complete the remaining module(s).

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2019 Date for review: March 2020
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 March 2020 Date for review: March 2021 examinable component will require the consent of your Employer and/or Funding Provider, and APDM (or equivalent contact).